cowprotocol/token-lists/README.md

    This creates `src/public/CoinGecko.<chainId>.json` and `src/public/Uniswap.<chainId>.json` for the new network.

 2. **Fetch permit info** for the new chain.
-The default token list (`CowSwap.json`) does not include tokens for new networks, so you must pass the path to the chain-specific list as the **second** argument:
+The default token list (`CowSwap.json`) will not include tokens for new networks yet if you haven't added any, so you must pass the path to the chain-specific list as the **second** argument:

    ```bash
    yarn run fetchPermitInfo -- <chainId> CoinGecko.<chainId>.json